 We put together some quick tips and best practices for you to create stronger passwords, protect your devices, avoid phishing attempts and browse the Internet securely.

 Strengthen your account security

-An easy way to protect your Google Account is to take the Security Checkup.
-We built this step-by-step tool to give you personalized and actionable security recommendations to help you strengthen the security of your Google Account.
+An easy way to protect your Google account is to take the Security Checkup.
+We built this step-by-step tool to give you personalised and actionable security recommendations to help you strengthen the security of your Google account.

 Create strong passwords

 Creating a strong, unique password is one of the most critical steps that you can take to protect your online accounts.
 You can do this by using a series of words that you will not forget but that would be hard for others to guess.
 Or take a long sentence and build a password with the first letters of each word.
 To make it even stronger, make it at least eight characters long, because the longer your password, the stronger it is.

 If asked to create answers for security questions, consider using fake answers to make them even more difficult to guess.